webqit/webflo/README.md

 ### Webflo Applications

 In just a few concepts, Webflo comes ready for any type of application!
-Additional details of a Webflo app - depending on the type - are covered in the following sections.
+Now, additional details of a Webflo app - depending on the type - are covered in the following sections.

 #### Client-Side Applications